Ehl Logo Fi 2000X1000

 Applying for the European Heritage Label

-The Finnish Heritage Agency will launch a call for applications in January 2022, for which it is possible to register by 3 pm on 30 March 2022.
+The Finnish Heritage Agency is responsible for the pre-selection of the sites on the national level.
 The cultural heritage actors interested in the label can submit a preproposal to the Finnish Heritage.
+Next call will be organised in spring 2028.

-1. The Finnish Heritage Agency will open a call for proposals in January 2022.
+The Finnish Heritage Agency will open a call for proposals in spring 2028.

 Use this self-assessment form to test whether your site meets the criteria for the European Heritage Label and the resource requirements for the application.
 At the same time, you will receive information on what else to consider before participating in the selection.